Journalism skills for freelance writers

 Use these tactics to show that you are a professional:

 Act with dignity.
 Show pride in your appearance, abilities, and actions.
 But don’t be foolish about it.
-Rudeness, extravagantness, and deceitfulness may get noticed quickly.
+Being rude, extravagant, and deceitful may get you noticed quickly.
 However, these actions may prevent access to future stories.

 Be assertive, not aggressive.
-It takes a certain amount of persistence to get a story.
-Still, every person you attempt to interview has boundaries.
+It takes persistence to get a story.
+Still, every person you interview has boundaries.
 Aggressive and bullying tactics can only cause trouble for you.

 Be honest and straightforward.
 While chasing a story, be honest about why you want an interview or why you want information.
-Don’t play games to get your story.
 A straightforward approach opens the door to future stories.

-As a journalist, it’s your job to find the story and report it, not to make yourself a part of the story.
-So be proud of your accomplishments, but let your accomplishments speak for themselves.
+As a journalist, your job is to find the story and report it.
+Don’t make yourself a part of the story.
+Be proud of your work, but let your accomplishments speak for themselves.
 It’s not about you; it’s about reporting the real story.

 News sense to spot exciting and entertaining stories

-The web has made it possible for everyone to voice their opinions, tell their stories, and spread their ideas.
-However, with all of this conversation going on, finding a unique spin on current events is more challenging than ever.
+The web has given everyone a platform to voice their opinions, tell their stories, and spread their ideas.
+However, with all this conversation going on, finding a unique spin on current events is more challenging than ever.

 Watch with both eyes open.
 Pay close attention as stories develop and identify the people affected by the event.
 Also, look in unusual places to find unique stories.

 Listen with both ears open.
-Listen to every word people say and to casual remarks you hear in conversations.
+Listen to every word people say and note casual remarks heard in conversations.
 Small comments about trivial subjects can be clues to great stories.

 Judge the relevance of a story.
-Will the story be interesting to readers?
-To answer this question, you’ll need a good sense of what your audience wants to hear.
+Will it interest readers?
+You’ll need a good sense of what your audience wants to hear before you can answer this question.

 If you don’t think you have a nose for news, don’t fret.
-You can develop a news sense by persevering at following a story and observing your surroundings.
+You can develop a news sense by being perseverent at following a story and observing your surroundings.
+These techniques can get you started:

 Perseverance to get the job done and done right